IshwarBhaykatte/prime-trade-sentiment-analysis/README.md

 ### 📈 Key Insights

-Extreme Greed shows the highest average profit and win rate
+->Extreme Greed shows the highest average profit and win rate

-Traders take largest risks during Fear, but performance is unstable
+->Traders take largest risks during Fear, but performance is unstable

-Extreme Fear has the highest volatility, indicating panic trading
+->Extreme Fear has the highest volatility, indicating panic trading

-Neutral markets provide the most stable but lower returns
+->Neutral markets provide the most stable but lower returns